Candidate rights to privacy are important, and good privacy practice empowers board appointment considerations and research.

 Information needs to be checked for accuracy and deleted according to agencies’ document destruction schedules and the Public Records Act 2005.

-Information should not be reused or shared with another agency without good reasons, and these should be thoroughly documented.
-These good reasons are listed in detail in Information Privacy Principles 10 and 11 (section 22 of the Privacy Act 2020).
+Information should not be reused or shared with another agency without consent and for good reasons, and these should be thoroughly documented.

-You should have authorisation from the applicant if you’re going to share their personal information with a foreign person or entities if that foreign privacy environment does not have privacy similar safeguards as New Zealand does.
+You should have consent from the applicant if you’re going to share their personal information with a international person or entity if that international environment does not have privacy similar safeguards as New Zealand does.

 Collect information for a purpose